smithjesse3/Trading-Strategy/README.md

 EDA on stocks, examined SVM and VAR.
-Lastly, implemented a trading strategy using SVR for prediction, on a selected bucket of stocks comparing the performance against the typical "buy-and-hold" strategy.
+Implemented a trading strategy using SVR for predicting stock prices and trading every 7days as buy, hold, or sell, on a selected bucket of stocks comparing the performance against the typical "buy-and-hold" strategy.
+As seen in the notebook trading strategy outperformed buy and hold in this timeframe.